 Maggie Organ: Fine Arts degree Brighton Polytechnic, MA Chelsea School of Art, MA in Art Psychotherapy The University of Hertfordshire.
 Worked part-time as an Art Psychotherapist in the NHS.
 Currently works as a free lance artist.
 Art work includes commissions from Pax Christi, The Redhill Cross, St Joseph's Church, Redhill, a Marian Calendar for the Centre for Marian Studies, and The Mystic Rose Labyrinth for St George's Chapel, St Mary de Haura Church, Shoreham-by-Sea.

-multi-faith Moonwise Calendar and Diary.
+William Morris: Background in community living and print co-operatives.
+Edits and typesets books for publication.
+Own publications include the annual multi-faith Moonwise Calendar and Diaries.
 Member of a small co-op that distributes these and books about communal living.
-Is currently secretary of Worthing Green Party and chair of Worthing Cycle Forum.
+Is currently treasurer of West Cornwall Green Party.